 Which one you choose depends on your goals, who your customers are, and how you can reach them, but here are some ideas to consider.

 - Customer feedback surveys.
 Surveys are tried and tested, but they can be challenging to run in ways that won’t annoy your customers.
-Companies like SurveyMonkey or TypeForm make running surveys easy, but remember that no one ever woke up looking forward to filling in a survey.
-Make sure you keep surveys as short and easy to respond to as possible, otherwise you run the risk of wasting your customer’s time.
+Companies like SurveyMonkey Zonka Feedback, or TypeForm make running surveys easy, but remember that no one ever woke up looking forward to filling in a survey.
+Ensure you keep surveys as short and easy to respond to as possible.
+Otherwise, you run the risk of wasting your customer’s time.
 Every question on a survey will reduce the number of people who respond to the survey.

 - Direct contact.
 Forms and surveys may be easy to use, but they are poor at gathering the greater context or circumstances that your customers find themselves in.
-One of the best ways to get useful feedback is to reach out directly to customers and talk to them.
+One of the best ways to get useful feedback is to contact and talk to customers directly.
 Bonus points if it’s in person, but if that’s impossible for you, even a phone call or a video chat can be a great way to form that connection.

 - Usability tests.
 Not sure if something is working the way you hoped?
 Is your shopping cart on your site hindering or helping customers complete their orders?
 There are services you can use to test these things and more.
 UserTesting.com is one of the better-known services that help companies run usability tests, and there are also many companies that specialize in testing how usable software or a site is

 - Social media.
-Asking people that follow your business on sites like Facebook or Twitter is a great way to quickly gather candid feedback.
+Asking people who follow your business on sites like Facebook or Twitter is a great way to gather candid feedback quickly.
 Many social media sites offer integrated polling as well.

-No matter what method you use (and nothing’s stopping you from using multiple), make sure that you’re engaging with your customers in a conversation.
-As we mentioned earlier, let your customers know that you’re talking with them, not just at them.
+No matter what method you use (and nothing’s stopping you from using multiple), ensure you’re engaging with your customers in a conversation.
+As we mentioned, let your customers know you’re talking with them, not just at them.